rdyar/tdfc/_desserts/wheat-germ-chocolate-twists.md

 1/4 teaspoon salt
 1 cup butter, softened (2 cubes)
 1/4 cup sugar
 1/2 teaspoon almond or vanilla extract
+(this is really too dry; there appears to be a margin note to add milk "1T")

 Grind almonds, stop-and-go fashion, in electric blender until amonds are chopped fine.